yulmanperez/yulmanperez.github.io/_pages/about.md

   - /about.html
 ---

 My current research area is focused on subsurface characterization for hydrocarbon recovery or energy/waste storage.
 My research duties include acquisition of X-ray CT images at different length scales to quantify major heterogeneities within the rock matrix.
-Reservoir rocks are complex, and the pore-scale images required to estimate petrophysical properties are limited.
-Therefore, deep learning-based methods have shown promising results to improve the resolution/contrast for the images.
-In that sense, my objective is to develop new set of AI tools to improve petrophysical properties estimation.

 News
 ======